Onur2x/onurcomp/README.md

 see. https://github.com/bgrabitmap/bgrabitmap

+<p><b>Onpagecontrol</b> = A component derived from TCustomcontrol.
+Pages are a rendered component and accept components on it.
 <p><b>OnGraphicsbutton </b> = button control derived from TGraphicscontrol.
 <p><b>OnCropbutton</b> = Button control derived from TCustomcontrol.
 With this control you can add buttons with cropped corners.
 Square, triangle, round or polygon etc.It can take shape according to the picture.
 <p><b>Onpanel </b> = A panel derived from Tcustomcontrol.
 Component can be put on it.
 And with the crop feature, you can create panels as you wish.